-I am Seppo Parkkila, professor of anatomy and vice-dean of education at the Faculty of Medicine and Health Technology, Tampere University (tuni.fi), Finland.
+I am Seppo Parkkila, professor of anatomy and dean at the Faculty of Medicine and Health Technology, Tampere University (tuni.fi), Finland.

 Click for more information in English.

 You can also read my public data on an ORCID record here:

 Seppo Parkkila, MD, PhD, is a professor of anatomy and dean at the Faculty of Medicine and Health Technology, Tampere University, Finland.
 He graduated (MD) from the University of Oulu in 1991 and obtained a PhD degree in 1994 and a specialist physician degree in Clinical Chemistry in 2001.
 In 1996–1998, he worked as a visiting researcher at Saint Louis University.
 In 2002, he was invited to the post of professor of medical technology and biotechnology at the University of Tampere, and in 2008, he was appointed to the post of professor of anatomy.
 In 2016–2018, Dr. Parkkila served as a vice-rector at the University of Tampere.
 In 2021, he was a vice-dean for education at the Faculty of Medicine and Health Technology of Tampere University.
 His research is focused on functional genomics of carbonic anhydrases and pH regulation.
 He has over 300 publications and an h-index of 60.